Genocs/genocs-k8s/documentation/30-SIDECAR.md

-# Generate self signed certificate for local development with SAN
+# Generate self signed certificate with SAN

 In order to generate a self-signed certificate with Subject Alternative Name (SAN) for local development, you can follow these steps: